Close-up of rosemary with small blue flowers blooming on the stem outdoors.

 Bloom color varies by rosemary variety

 Most rosemary blooms are that familiar soft blue or lavender tone, but not all rosemary flowers look the same.
-Some varieties produce deeper violet blossoms, while others have pale pink blooms, the same shade as some mint flowers.
+Some varieties produce deeper violet blossoms, while others have pale pink blooms, similar to the soft pink flowers you sometimes see on mint.
 If you've ever seen a rosemary plant in bloom and thought it looked a little different than the one you grow, you were probably noticing the variety, not the health of the plant.

 The color doesn't change the flavor of the rosemary itself, and the flowers all carry that same gentle herbal note.
 But the color can add a subtle mood to your garden.
 Blue and violet blooms feel cool and soothing.
 Pink varieties look delicate and romantic.
 White blooms feel a bit unexpected and elegant, especially against rosemary's deep green foliage.